GEOS-DEV/GEOS/src/docs/sphinx/basicExamples/hydraulicFracturing/Example.rst

 -----------------------------------------------------------------

 The Solvers block is located in the base xml file.
-Note that the ``gravityVector`` attribute indicates that we are applying gravity in the -z direction in this problem.
+Note that the ``gravityVector`` attribute indicates that we are applying gravity in the z-direction in this problem.

 Similar to other coupled physics solvers, the Hydrofracture solver is specified in three parts: